 We tend to have a heavy workload.
-During the winter I tend to play indoor Volleyball whilst training light on the sand once or twice a week.
+During the winter, I tend to play indoor Volleyball whilst training light on the sand once or twice a week.
 During the main preseason, we tend to train 5-7 times a week on the sand, involving a lot of technical sessions with many repetitions.
-Consistency is so key in this sport and the only way to achieve that is through many hours of reps and drills.
-We also have more game orientated training, with more of a competitive element, to put the technical training into practice.
+Consistency is key in this sport and the only way to achieve that is through many hours of reps and drills.
+We also have more game-orientated training, with more of a competitive element to put the technical training into practice.
 We usually train twice a day; if we train once, then we will have gym sessions (usually 3 times a week) where we complete strength and conditioning.
-This involves a lot of squatting, dead lifting etc and power based weightlifting, as well as cardio and endurance sessions to prepare for the workload on the sand.
-During the main season, its more of the same, but with a lower workload; the preseason is so important because during the season, there are so many tournaments that you have to have time to rest and recover, so all that can be done in training is maintenance and game play work.
+This involves a lot of squatting, deadlifting etc and power based weight lifting, as well as cardio and endurance sessions to prepare for the workload on the sand.
+During the main season, it's more of the same, but with a lighter workload; the preseason is so important because during the season there are so many tournaments that you have to have time to rest and recover, so all that can be done in training is maintenance and game play work.

 What’s the best place you’ve got to travel to for Volleyball?

 I’ve been to loads of cool places in the last few years, but I think the best place I’ve been was Lucerne in Switzerland for the U21 World Championship.The venue was right next to a massive lake, with snow-topped mountains in the background and an awesome cultured city that was always buzzing.
 The people were amazing and to have such a stunning back drop when playing the sport you love was so special.

 What’s the biggest challenge you face as a player?